skyline-partners/SkylineLegal/README.md

-# skyline-legal
+# Skyline Legal
-A repo to hold a privacy policy as a GitHub page
+A place to share the privacy policy and terms of service for our apps